MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-6.md

 # 6 - Create a resource using service principal

+When using service principals with an Azure service, you want to ensure that your resources are secure.
+You can achieve this by creating your resources using service principal.
 The following section provides an example of how to create a resource for [Azure Storage](/azure/storage/) with a service principal, using the following commands:

 * [az login](/cli/azure/reference-index#az-login)